PAMinerva/LearnDirectX/_sources/Tutorials/Appendices/01-MathBasics/spaces.md

 ### Orthographic projection

-In an orthographic projection, we also want to lead the z-axis to pass through the center of the projection window, just like we made in the general case of a perspective projection.
-However, in an orthographic projection, we can move the projection window anywhere along the z-axis as its location doesn’t really matter.
-This is an interesting property that we will use to derive an equation for $z_{ndc}$.
+Similar to the general case of perspective projection, in orthographic projections, we aim to align the z-axis with the center of the projection window.
+However, unlike perspective projections, the location of the projection window along the z-axis is irrelevant in orthographic projections.
+This unique property will allow us to simplify the derivation of an equation for $z_{ndc}$.

 ```{figure} images/04/ortho-proj.png
 ```

-Indeed, we can reuse equations $\eqref{eq:ASpaces11}$ through $\eqref{eq:ASpaces14}$ to make the z-axis pass through the center of the projection window and derive the first two NDC coordinates.
-However, this time we can’t reuse any equation formulated for the z-coordinate in the previous sections because they were derived in the context of a perspective projection (i.e., we found the variables $S$ and $T$ inside a perspective projection matrix; see $\eqref{eq:ASpaces6}$).
+Indeed, we can reuse equations $\eqref{eq:ASpaces11}$ through $\eqref{eq:ASpaces14}$ to align the z-axis through the center of the projection window and derive the first two NDC coordinates.
+However, this time, we can't reuse any equations formulated for the z-coordinate in the previous sections because they were derived in the context of a perspective projection (i.e., we found the variables $S$ and $T$ inside a perspective projection matrix; see $\eqref{eq:ASpaces6}$).

 With an orthographic projection, we can derive an equation for $z_{ndc}$ by considering that we can move the projection window along the z-axis of the view space without any consequences.
 So, to map $[n,f]$ to $[0,1]$, we can translate the coordinate $z_w$ (similar to how we did with $x_w$ and $y_w$) to make the x- and y-axes of the view space pass through the center of the box between the near and far planes.
 Then, we can scale the result by $(f-n)^{-1}$ (to normalize the range) and eventually translate it by $1/2$ to shift from $[-0.5, 0.5]$ to $[0, 1]$.

 $$
 \begin{align*}